 This could include people from Black, Asian and minority ethnic communities, people who are LGBT+, those who are recovering from the virus, and people who were previously shielding, or who have found this period particularly difficult.
 Free mental health awareness training for the workforce is available from Mind through UK Coaching.

-We’re also seeing that many people are currently struggling to become or stay active, and hearing from them that they feel coming out of lockdown will make it harder to be active, and that they're more concerned about being active when the social distancing measures are, in some circumstances, reduced below 2m.
+We’re also seeing that many people struggled to become or stay active during periods of restrictions, and heard from them that they felt coming out of lockdown will make it harder to be active, and that they're more concerned about being active now social distancing is no longer mandatory.

-Reopening facilities - as and when permitted by the government - will provide additional opportunities to get active, but that might not be enough right now to overcome the barriers that people face.
+Reopening facilities has provided additional opportunities to get active, but that might not be enough right now to overcome the barriers that people face.

 Activity Alliance and Mind have both published guidance that set out considerations for how you can support and reassure your workforce, and those taking part, to help reduce anxieties about returning to your facilities and activities.
 They include tips on your communications, training and policies to help ensure that everyone has a safe, welcoming and inclusive environment to get active in.